michael2012z/BitBible/markdown/KJV/files/Isa.md

 15. And upon every high tower, and upon every fenced wall,

-16. And upon all the ships of Tarshish, and upon all pleasant pictures.pleasant…: Heb. pictures of desire
+16. And upon all the ships of Tarshish, and upon all pleasant pictures.

 17. And the loftiness of man shall be bowed down, and the haughtiness of men shall be made low: and the Lord alone shall be exalted in that day.

-18. And the idols he shall utterly abolish.he…: or, shall utterly pass away
+18. And the idols he shall utterly abolish.

-19. And they shall go into the holes of the rocks, and into the caves of the earth, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth.of the earth: Heb. of the dust
+19. And they shall go into the holes of the rocks, and into the caves of the earth, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth.

-20. In that day a man shall cast his idols of silver, and his idols of gold, which they made each one for himself to worship, to the moles and to the bats;his idols of silver…: Heb. the idols of his silver, etceach…: or, for him
+20. In that day a man shall cast his idols of silver, and his idols of gold, which they made each one for himself to worship, to the moles and to the bats;

 21. To go into the clefts of the rocks, and into the tops of the ragged rocks, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth.